 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the S1 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The 1000D writes its imaging data to SDHC cards, while the S1 uses SDHC or XQD cards.
 The S1 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1000D only has one slot.
-The S1 supports UHS-II cards (on both slots), while the 1000D cannot take advantage of Ultra High Speed SD cards.
+The S1 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1000D cannot take advantage of Ultra High Speed SD cards.